Are You a Leader Worth Following?

 The key to getting people to want to follow you is having the right traits.
 Let’s look at what some of the most important traits of leadership.

-You Must Have an Operating System–think of your workplace.
+A Leader Worth Following Has an Operating System–think of your workplace.
 How is it run?
 When running a business you can either make it up as you go, or you can implement an operating system.
 In other words, you have a process of running your business in place.
 Winging things might be fun, but it’s much harder to handle difficult situations if there is no operating system in place.
 So, good leaders use an operating system.